fuscata857/RINGCOIN/README.md

 From now on, the more beautiful your stories become, the busier and more enjoyable our journey will be.
 We wanted to create a coin that allows us to rediscover our value in countless stories around the world, so our coin was born!

 This coin is pre-mined and issued in 2.8 million units for developers and investors.
+The remaining coins are held for the purpose of self-recovery and commercial investment to return the profits to coin holders, and personal use is strictly restricted.
+In addition, usage history can be tracked and monitored by anyone, even for just one coin.

 A beautiful story with our coin!
 Our coin will provide a special house for developers.
 Completely privacy-free, state-of-the-art, and more than you can imagine.
 If you would like to become a developer, please submit your application form to reikoheo@gmail.com.